lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipelinetask.rst

         ...

 Now your `PipelineTask` will load the background each time the task is run.
 How do you make this optional?
-First, add a configuration field in your config class to allow the user to specify if it is to be loaded like thus
+The simplest approach is to add a configuration field in your config class to allow the user to specify if it is to be loaded:

 .. code-block:: python